 Project managers are often treated as cost centers, meaning they don't directly add revenue - but that's a bad way to think about them.
 Yes, they cost, but they keep clients happy, which in turn leads to more projects.
 Plus, if you want to grow, you'll need them at some point, like it or not.

-The first project manager is difficult to hire because you won’t know what you’re looking for and you won’t know how to delegate.
+The first project manager is difficult to hire because you don't know what you're looking for, and you don't know how to delegate.
 But once you work it out, you can safely hire more employees and have a greater pool of billable hours.

-Once you have a project manager, in order to have a maximum utilization rate, you’ll start thinking how you can hire more people so you can justify having a project manager and keep them busy.
+Once you have a project manager, in order to have a maximum utilization rate, you'll start thinking about how you can hire more people, so you can justify having a project manager and keep them busy.

-If the team is behind schedule, they’re the one in the client meeting explaining why and trying to buy more time for the team.
-They will sit in a client meeting for 3 hours and be grilled on why a, b, and c aren’t working so the team can spend those 3 hours getting a, b, and c to work.
+If the team is behind schedule, they're the ones in the client meeting explaining why and trying to buy more time for the team.
+They will sit in a client meeting for 3 hours and be grilled on why a, b, and c aren't working, so the team can spend those 3 hours getting a, b, and c to work.

 The right time to hire your first project manager is when you have 6-8 people on your team.
 Then you can first learn how to work with one and then hire more people without worrying how you’’ manage them.